sonic-net/sonic-mgmt/docs/testbed/README.testbed.WANSetup.md

 First, we need to prepare the host where we will be configuring the virtual testbed and running the tests.

 1. Install Ubuntu AMD64 on your host or VM
-    - To setup a multiple devices topology, the server needs to have at least 20GB (96GB if you deploy multiple vendors topology) of memory free
+    - To setup a multiple devices topology, the server needs to have at least 20GB (96GB if you deploy multiple cisco devices topology) of memory free
     - If the testbed host is a VM, then it must support nested virtualization
         - [Instructions for Hyper-V based VMs](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization#configure-nested-virtualization)
-2. Prepare your environment based on different Ubuntu version, make sure that python and pip are installed
+2. Prepare your environment based on Ubuntu 20.04, make sure that python and pip are installed
-   1. Option : If your host is **Ubuntu 20.04**

         ```
         sudo apt install python3 python3-pip openssh-server
         ```
         If the server was upgraded from Ubuntu 18.04, check the default python version using command `python --version`.
 If the default python version is still 2.x, replace it with python3 using symbolic link:
         ```
         sudo ln -sf /usr/bin/python3 /usr/bin/python
-        ```
-   2. Option : If your host is **Ubuntu 18.04**
-        ```
-        sudo apt install python python-pip openssh-server
-        # v0.3.10 Jinja2 is required, lower version may cause uncompatible issue
-        sudo pip install j2cli==0.3.10
         ```

 3. Run the host setup script to install required packages and initialize the management bridge network